dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 These options instruct Dafny to print various information about your program during processing, including variations of the original source code (which can be helpful for debugging).

+* `--use-basename-for-filename` - when enabled, just the filename without the directory path is used in error messages; this make error message shorter and not tied to the local environment (which is a help in testing)

+* `--output`, `-o` - location of output files [translate, build]

+* `--show-snippets` - include with an error message some of the source code text in the neighborhood of the error; the error location (file, line, column) is always given

+* `--solver-log <file>` - [verification only] the file in which to place the SMT text sent to the solver

+* `--log-format <configuration` - [verification only] logs information about verification performance

+Legacy options:

 * `-stats` - print various statistics about the Dafny files supplied on the command line.
 The statistics include the number of total